 This video from the Engage2020 explains Europian initiatives on responsible innovation.

-Gallardo’s book is one of the few recent texts available on the topic of digital rural economy.
+Book Review: Responsive Countryside: The Digital Age and Rural Communities, by Roberto Gallardo.
+(2016).
+Published by Mississippi State University Extension Service Intelligent Community Institute.
+Available as Kindle; 174 pages.
+Publisher’s website: http://ici.msucares.com/publications Gallardo’s book is one of the few recent texts available on the topic of digital rural economy.
 In this regard, the book has made an important contribution to digitally engaged rural community development.
+Continue reading

 We, at the Adaptive Transition Initiative, agree with Dr. Gallardo that intelligent communities (not smart communities) will generate regional and rural innovations and facilitate adaptive transitions in the digital age.
 He further argues that it would be imperative to address the rural digital divide revisiting extension theory and practice with a focus on asset building (also called ABCD – asset based community development).

 Global warming provides risks to ecosystems, food security and sustainable development.
-Striking a balance between incremental and transformational adaptations would help holding global warming less than 1.5°C above pre-industrial levels within this century.
-Transformational adaptation is particularly imperative to address structural deficits, such as soil fertility decline, deforestation and biodiversity loss, and lack of income, education, health and political power.
-We have discussed these concepts in the following articles, among others.
+Climate change adaptations would help to hold global warming less than 1.5°C above pre-industrial levels within this century.
+We identify adaptation as incremental and transformational.
+Transformational adaptation would address structural deficits, such as soil fertility decline, deforestation and biodiversity loss, and lack of income, education, health, and political power.
+Continue reading